AMauro130/BacktestingEV.jl/README.md

 This package will allow you to **back-test your forecasting model**.
 We provide you a certain amount of functions to be applied to a prediction model within the known data.

-You will be able to use some simple back-testing functions (as analysing the average values of prediction) and also more complexe ones to evaluate the extreme values of the model.
+You will be able to use some simple back-testing functions (as analysing the average values of prediction) and also more complexe ones to evaluate the extreme values of a model.
 A meaninful part of the work has been granted to the **Extreme Values Theory (EVT)**.

 *Remark : throughout this project we note Extreme Values as EV.*